Mithadon/obsidian-kokoro-tts-plugin/README.md

 # Kokoro TTS Plugin for Obsidian

 This plugin integrates the Kokoro TTS engine into Obsidian, providing high-quality text-to-speech with multiple voice options.
-It uses the lightweight Kokoro v0.19 model which offers natural-sounding speech in both American and British English.
+It uses the lightweight Kokoro v1.0 model which offers natural-sounding speech in both American and British English, with an expanded set of 26+ voices.

 I have only tested it in Windows 11, and it requires manual installation as it works with a locally hosted Kokoro TTS backend.
 The backend will use CUDA if available, or fallback to CPU.

+NEW IN 2.0:
+- Updated to support Kokoro v1.0
+- Expanded voice selection with 26+ voices:
+  * American Female voices: Alloy, Aoede, Bella, Jessica, Kore, Nicole, Nova, River, Sarah, Sky
+  * American Male voices: Adam, Echo, Eric, Fenrir, Liam, Michael, Onyx, Puck
+  * British Female voices: Alice, Emma, Isabella, Lily
+  * British Male voices: Daniel, Fable, George, Lewis
+- Improved voice handling:
+  * Each voice now has its native language variant built-in
+  * Removed manual language variant selection
+  * Updated voice selection UI with clear categorization

 NEW IN 1.3:
 - Added inline voice selection with `ktts` prefix